DBASSE - TOPICS

 Robert M. Hauser is Executive Director of the Division of Behavioral and Social Sciences and Education at the National Research Council and Vilas Research Professor and Samuel Stouffer Professor of Sociology, Emeritus, at the University of Wisconsin-Madison.
 While at the UW-Madison, he directed the Center for Demography of Health and Aging, the Institute for Research on Poverty, and the Center for Demography and Ecology.
 He has been an investigator on the Wisconsin Longitudinal Study (WLS) since 1969 and has led the study since 1980.
 The WLS, which began as a study of post-secondary education, has followed the lives of more than 10,000 Wisconsin High School graduates of 1957 for more than half a century and is now a national resource for research on health and retirement.
 With David L. Featherman, Hauser led the 1973 Occupational Changes in a Generation project – which successfully carried out the last major survey of intergenerational social mobility in the United States and yielded two books (Hauser, Robert M., and David L. Featherman.
 The Process of Stratification: Trends and Analyses.
 New York: Academic Press, 1977; Featherman, David L., and Robert M. Hauser.
 Opportunity and Change.
 New York: Academic Press, 1978), dozens of journal publications, and a much-used public data file.
 Another major project (with Halliman H. Winsborough and Karl Taeuber) created public use micro-data files from the 1940 and 1950 Censuses.
 A third project (with Robert D. Mare) supported collection of socioeconomic data from a sample of siblings of participants in the NORC General Social Survey.
 A fourth project created uniform public use files from the October school enrollment supplements of the Current Population Survey.
 Hauser’s current research interests include statistical methodology, trends in educational progression and achievement among American racial and ethnic groups, the uses of educational assessment as a policy tool, and changes in socioeconomic standing, cognition, health, and well-being across the life course.
 Recent publications include reports of the National Research Council, Measuring Literacy: Performance Levels for Adults; Conducting Biosocial Surveys: Collecting, Storing, Accessing, and Protecting Biospecimens and Biodata; High School Dropout, Graduation, and Completion Rates: Better Data, Better Measures, Better Decisions, and A Plan for Evaluating the District of Columbia’s Public Schools: From Impressions to Evidence and journal publications about grade retention, educational expectations, social mobility, obesity, cognitive functioning, end-of-life planning, mortality, and genetic effects (and non-effects) on health and cognitive functioning.
 He is a member of the National Academy of Sciences, American Academy of Arts and Sciences, the National Academy of Education, and the American Philosophical Society.

-Mary Ellen O’Connell is Deputy Executive Director of the Division of Behavioral and Social Sciences and Education (DBASSE).
+Mary Ellen O’Connell is Deputy Executive Director of the Division of Behavioral and Social Sciences and Education (DBASSE) and the Interim Director of the Board on Environmental Change and Society.
 She was previously the Deputy Director of two DBASSE boards, the Board on Behavioral, Cognitive, and Sensory Sciences and the Board on Human-Systems Integration.
 She started in DBASSE in 2001 as a senior program officer and has directed or co-directed studies for multiple boards on a wide range of topics including an evaluation of disability and rehabilitation program outcomes, home health care, prevention of mental emotional, and behavioral disorders, reducing underage drinking, assessing and improving children’s health, ethical considerations for research, and an evaluation of international education programs.
 She has also planned workshops on topics including field evaluation in the intelligence context, benefit-cost methodology, student mobility, welfare reform, and children and gun violence.
 She came to the National Academies from the U.S. Department of Health and Human Services, where she spent eight years in the Office of the Assistant Secretary for Planning and Evaluation, most recently as director of state and local initiatives.
 She previously served as Director of Field Services for the Department of Public Welfare in the Commonwealth of Massachusetts.
 Mary Ellen has a B.A. (with distinction) from Cornell University and a master in the management of human services from the Heller School for Social Policy and Management at Brandeis University.